HoomanRamezani/grasp-proposition-net/README.md

 ## Features
-- Custom PointNet Implementations: Tailored versions of PointNet and PointNet++ designed for grasp point detection.
+- **Custom PointNet Implementations**: Tailored versions of PointNet and PointNet++ designed for grasp point detection.
-- Comprehensive Documentation: Detailed instructions and explanations to guide users through installation, usage, and understanding of the system.
+- **Comprehensive Documentation**: Detailed instructions and explanations to guide users through installation, usage, and understanding of the system.
-- High Accuracy: Our models demonstrate an impressive 89.5% accuracy in predicting grasp points, ensuring reliability in practical applications.
+- **High Accuracy**: Our models demonstrate an impressive 89.5% accuracy in predicting grasp points, ensuring reliability in practical applications.
-- Visualization Tools: Built-in functionality to visualize point clouds and grasp points for better understanding and analysis.
+- **Visualization Tools**: Built-in functionality to visualize point clouds and grasp points for better understanding and analysis.

 ## Preprocessing